OpEPA

-OpEPA, formally the Organización para la Educación y Protección Ambiental in Colombia and the Organization for Environmental Education and Protection Corp in the United States, is a non-governmental environmental education organization with offices in Colombia and US.
-It is a registered 501c3 in the US.
-Its cofounders are Camilo Camargo, Nicole Zangen, Catalina Saravia, and Luis Alberto Camargo (Ashoka Fellow - 2005, Young Global Leader - 2008, Salzburg Fellow).
+OpEPA, formally the Organización para la Educación y Protección Ambiental in Colombia and the Organization for Environmental Education and Protection Corp in the United States, is a non-governmental environmental education organization with offices in Colombia and the United States.
+It is a registered 501(c)(3) in the US.
+Its cofounders are Camilo Camargo, Nicole Zangen, Catalina Saravia, and Luis Alberto Camargo (Ashoka Fellow 2005, Young Global Leader 2008, Salzburg Fellow).

 Organization

 OpEPA is a Colombian collaborative social entrepreneurship civil society organization founded in 1998.

-It focuses on four main areas, accelerating the transition towards regeneration for individuals, institutions, and public policy.
+It focuses on four main areas, accelerating the transition towards regeneration for individuals, institutions, and public policy: